 scrap (noun, adjective, verb) /skræp/ LISTEN

-A scrap is a small piece or fragment of something. or something that has been thrown away but can be reused.
+A scrap is a small piece or fragment of something or something that has been thrown away but can be reused.
 Scraps, usually in the plural, are food leftovers.
 As an adjective, scrap refers to something thrown away or made up of scraps.
 To scrap means ‘to break up or make into scraps’ and ‘to get rid of.’
 There’s another unrelated meaning of scrap.
-As a noun, informally, it means ‘fight or argue’ and, as a verb, ‘to fight or argue.’
+As a noun, informally, it means ‘fight or argument’ and, as a verb, ‘to fight or argue.’
 This last sense is much less common than the others.

 - Helen scribbled the number on a scrap of paper.

 - The scraps of material left from making the dress can be used as part of a patchwork quilt.

 - Don't waste those scraps; give them to the dog.

 - Frederica never throws out scrap material, as she loves to sew and can always find a use for it.

 - Our car has broken down and it's too old to be worth repairing; I guess we'll have to scrap it.

 - Bill and Nancy had to scrap their vacation plans when Bill's father was rushed into hospital.

 - Everyone had a bit too much to drink at the party and a scrap broke out.